Customer Data Platforms (CDP) and Data Management Platforms (DMP) might look similar, but each plays a different role in marketing.

 In this guide, we will explain exactly how Data Management Platforms and Customer Data Platforms work, their differences, similarities, and how you can use each of them to leverage data-driven marketing in your organization.

-A Customer Data Platform (CDP) is a software capable of unifying customer data from different data systems and customer-facing platforms.
+A Customer Data Platform (CDP) is software capable of unifying customer data from different data systems and customer-facing platforms.
 It gathers quantitative and qualitative information from several touchpoints with customers, regardless if they already repeat customers, new customers, or prospects.

 Customer Data Platforms collect all sorts of data in a granular way, combining customer’s demographic data, buying history, social media preferences, call centers, and navigation data.